-Aziza Zubeidi has over 17 years of experience as an osteopath.
-She graduated from the British School of Osteopathy with a BSc (Hons) degree in London in 2003.
-She has since worked extensively in the public and private sectors in her hometown of Mombasa in Kenya and spent the last decade treating patients with a range of ailments in Dubai.
-She got her DHA-License as an Osteopathy Practitioner in 2011.
+Aziza has over 17 years’ experience as an osteopath.
+She graduated from the British School of Osteopathy with a BSc (Honors) degree in London in 2003.
+She has since worked extensively in public and private sectors in her hometown of Mombasa in Kenya, and spent the last decade treating patients with a range of ailments in Dubai.

-- Repetitive Strain Injuries Treatment (e.g. tennis elbow, carpal tunnel syndrome, texting thumb – yes, it’s a thing!)
+- Repetitive strain injuries (e.g. tennis elbow, carpal tunnel syndrome, texting thumb – yes, it’s a thing!)

 Each patient’s problem is unique.
-The treatment, therefore, varies from person to person, and an osteopath’s goal is to determine the root cause of the symptoms.
-This is then addressed using structural, functional, visceral, and craniosacral techniques, and supported by patient education and simple exercises.
+The treatment, therefore, varies across patients, and an osteopath’s goal is to determine the root cause of the symptom(s).
+This is then addressed using structural, functional, visceral and cranio-sacral techniques, and supported by patient education and simple exercises.

-Osteopathy is considered a complementary therapy as it works alongside conventional medicine to promote well-being and – particularly in the case of athletes – improve performance.
-Patients may be referred for scans or tests when necessary, or for further management by other specialists such as dentists, orthopedic physicians, physiotherapists if needed.
+Osteopathy is considered a complementary therapy as it works alongside conventional medicine to promote well-being and – especially in the case of athletes – improve performance.
+Patients may be referred for scans or tests when necessary, or for further treatment by other specialists e.g., dentists, physiotherapists, orthopaedic physicians if needed.